Adamgle/horrible-database/README.md

 ## Disclaimer

 This project is for educational purposes only.
 I would not recommend it to anyone.
-For real-world applications, use a proper database that does not offer O(n) worst-case time complexity on SELECTs.
+For real-world applications, use a proper database that does not offer O(n) worst-case time complexity on SELECTs based on the primary key.

 Benchmarking charts was created on top of the HTTP server that I have created so it does have to account for the HTTP message parsing, and so on.
 It would be a little better if isolated.